eliblock/less-advanced-security/README.md

 brew install goreleaser
-git tag v0.1.0 # update for your version git push origin v0.1.0 # update for your version goreleaser release --rm-dist --snapshot # remove --snapshot for a full release
+git tag v0.1.0 # update for your version git push origin v0.1.0 # update for your version goreleaser release --clean --snapshot # remove --snapshot for a full release
 # complete the release on GitHub
 ```